 In about 30 countries where international-style foxhunting is popular, there are local and wider area events,

-For local competitions and practice sessions, IARU's rules can be modified as appropriate.
+put on ARDF championships.
+On the other hand, radio-orienteering practice and training sessions can be very informal.
+Setups can be done by just one or two hams and IARU's rules can be modified as appropriate.
 For instance, no age categories are necessary if there are only a few participants.
-Smaller venues, fewer fox transmitters, and different timing may also be used.
+Flags may be eliminated in barren areas or where theft may be a concern.
+Smaller venues, fewer fox transmitters, and different transmitter timings are other options.

 and Khabarovsk, a similar-sized city in Asiatic Russia.
-Ham operators of Khabarovsk invited a delegation of Portland hams to their homeland in 1989 for a
+Ham operators of Khabarovsk invited a delegation of Portland hams to their home city in 1989 for a

 series of radiosporting events, including a European/Asian style foxhunt.
 Everyone had so much fun that it was decided to hold future Friendship Games every two years.